What is a chakra?

 Each of the chakras interact with a gland from the endocrine system, this is the communication with the physical body.
 Messages are passed through hormones secreted by the glands and communication with the nervous system.

-Sacred Symbol: Yellow/Gold 10 Pedal Lotus with an Inverted Triangle
+Sacred Symbol: Green 12 Pedal Lotus with two intersecting triangles

-It is from this energetically charged seat of our being that we are able to expand our consciousness upwards to living an enriched, vital, and intimate life.
+It is from this energetically charged resonance of oneness that we are able to expand our consciousness upwards to living an enriched, vital, and intimate life.
 This is our ‘life force energy’ in movement and it has a multitude of names through different ancient dogmas.
-Some examples are, but not limited to, prana, chi, bioenergy, source energy, ki, and spiritual energy.
+Some examples are, but not limited to, prana, chi, bio-energy, source energy, ki, and spiritual energy.